 It is held to reflect the process of our work and figure out Kaizen action for the next sprint.
 A retrospective is important because relentless improvement is the key essence of agile.
 Without retrospectives a team can hardly improve their processes, cannot gain velocity, they can feel stress and happiness will get worse.

-Management 3.0 has many powerful tools for retrospectives, so we recommend every Scrum Master learn about and utilize Management 3.0 practices to deliver meaningful retrospectives.
+Management 3.0 has many powerful tools for better, more efficient and fun retrospectives, so we recommend every Scrum Master learn about and utilize Management 3.0 practices to deliver meaningful retrospectives.

-Using the Management 3.0 Celebration Grid during your Retrospectives
+Using the Management 3.0 Celebration Grid during your Sprint Retrospective

 The Celebration Grid is a diagram and a nice way to visualize what you learned during the last sprint.
 Fill out the Celebration Grid together as a team during your Retrospective and then use it as a basis for discussion.
 Celebrate what you’ve learned and what experiments and adventures you’ll head toward next!